Tips to Help You Build Situational Awareness

 So, what is “situational awareness”?
 What is this all-encompassing, 360-degree awareness that famed comic book characters always seems to have like in the real world?
 For emergency providers, there is one distinctive meaning: the ability to identify, process, and comprehend information during the normal day but most especially during an emergency call.
 More simply, it’s knowing what is going on around you at any time of the day!
 Awareness is the key to understanding your personal safety, the safety of your partner, and the safety of your patient.

 Wait, how does one develop this ability?
 Knowing what is going on around you at any given time can be stressful; however it may be as easy as changing a few of your own personal habits, and a few come to mind when relating to emergency providers.
 Here are some key aspects to consider in situational awareness training.

 The human body has an array of senses to let you know something is amiss.
 That “Scene Safe/BSI” mantra we all learned in our basic class was designed for a purpose.
 Never let your situational awareness slip!
 For instance, when rolling up on that nasty motor vehicle accident or a domestic abuse call, take the time to do a quick assessment.
 Is there a smell you can’t identify?
 Are people talking quietly or arguing aggressively?
 When you step onto a scene, utilize your senses and mentally compare the abnormal to the normal and assess the whole scene, which may reveal a particularly hazardous situation.
 Utilize your peripheral vision to assess what is not directly in your line of sight.
 Look for the potential hazards during that roadside incident: Is the scene protected?
 Is everyone wearing appropriate safety gear?
 Is law enforcement on scene to provide for a safe scene?
 Identifying hazards or threats, and correcting them on that scene size-up, allows you to focus on the reason you were called.

 It’s important to remember that the pace or flow of the emergency call is directly affected by team member actions, completion or incompletion of assigned tasks, and, of course, the environment.
 Unplanned or unaccounted for events during a call can throw the whole pace or flow of the call off.
 For example, say your cardiac monitor goes on the fritz, which happens.
 What is or could be your fallback to ensure good patient care?
 Or, during the call, you determine this patient needs to be evaluated in a different facility that’s farther away.
 These can cause complications and steal critical time if you do not identify them and adjust accordingly.
 Monitor your team and be able to adjust their task assignment and performance as needed.
-Being able to reassess and reevaluate the scene or situation can help in keeping the flow or pace moving on the call.
+Being able to reassess and reevaluate the scene or situation can help in keeping the flow or pace moving on the call and developing situational awareness.

 This usually occurs when the level of comfort is so high that we fail to train or maintain our awareness to the highest standards or levels possible.
 When we don’t keep the “knife-edge” of training and awareness at its sharpest level, we tend to let down our guard during critical situations.
 Above all don’t get distracted; focusing on only what’s in front of you degrades your awareness.
-Maintain that sharp edge by keeping up with the current educational trends, maintaining high levels of proficiency in skills, and, most importantly, learning new things!
+Maintain that sharp edge by keeping up with the current educational trends, taking situational awareness training, maintaining high levels of proficiency in skills, and, most importantly, learning new things!